Quick Answer

 Replace Content is the sleeper hit.
 It generates realistic text content — names, addresses, product descriptions, dates — to replace lorem ipsum in your prototypes.
 Stakeholders and testers see something that looks real instead of Latin gibberish.
 Small feature, genuine time saver.

 MCP Server is the most technically significant feature.
-It connects Figma to external AI agents — Claude Code, Cursor, VS Code.
+It connects Figma to external AI agents — Claude Code, Cursor, VS Code — the same stack we rank in best AI coding tools for 2026.
 The practical workflow: design in Figma, then ask Claude Code to "read my Figma design and generate production React components."
 Claude Code pulls your design tokens, component specs, and layout information directly from Figma through MCP.
 This replaces the manual design-to-code handoff that has been the biggest source of friction in product development for decades.

-Make an Image is competent but not competitive with dedicated image generators like Midjourney, DALL-E, or ChatGPT's image generation.
+Make an Image is competent but not competitive with dedicated image generators like Midjourney, DALL-E, or ChatGPT's image generation — part of the pattern in AI tools you don't need in 2026.
 For quick placeholder images within a design, it's fine.
 For production-quality imagery, use external tools.

 Add Interactions auto-generates prototype interactions but often gets the flow wrong.
 It connects screens in logical-seeming ways that don't match your intended user flow.
 Faster to set up interactions manually than to correct the AI's assumptions.